jgrunik/upgrade/README.md

 1. Shuffle the deck
 2. Provide each player with 3 tokens
 3. Deal 3 cards, face-down, to each player
-4. Players simultaneously play their cards in front of them
+4. Each player simultaneously places the following cards in front of them:
    - 2 face-down defence cards
-   - 1 face-up attack card - _in front of defence cards_
+   - 1 face-up attack card - _(in front of defence cards)_

 ## Gameplay

-Turns progress in a clockwise rotation until only one player remains.
+Starting with the dealer, turns progress clockwise.

 In a turn, the current player must:

 1. Draw a card
 2. **_Upgrade_**, **_Discard_**, or **_Attack_**.

+Turns continue until only one player remains.

 ### **_Upgrade_**